paulcaron/3D_Podracer_Modeling/README.md

 # Project

 This project was completed in the frame of Computer Science course INF473F by Marie-Paule Cani.
-It aims at developping a software solution to design 3D flying objects inspired by podraces.
+It aims at developping a software solution to design 3D flying objects inspired by podracers.

 The solution is developped in javascript using the THREE.JS library